mirandrom/mcgill-nlp.github.io/README.md

 > I made a mistake when filling the form.
 How can I fix it?

 After you fill the form, an issue is created with an appropriate *tag*.
 Then, a pull request (which is a "proposal" to make a change) is automatically created from that *tag*, based on the content of the issue.
 But if you made a mistake, then that PR is incorrect.
 So you should try to close it, or request the PR to be closed in a reply.
 Then, all you need to do is to modify the issue's content (makes sure the formatting stays the same, that's very important!).
 Once it's updated, you can remove the *tag*, refresh the page, then add back the same *tag*.
 This will create a new pull request, and a maintainer will review it.

+> When using `src/python/add_publications_by_author.py`, it keeps adding a paper I already added (or I want to ignore).
+How can I make it stop doing that?

+Add the semantic scholar paper ID to the list in `ignored/semantic_scholar_paper_ids.json`.